Providing Reception Services

 What to do?

 • To help keep confidentiality and privacy, you could excuse yourself from the reception, find a private space and complete the call.
+However, if it is you at the reception, this cannot be done at times.

 VetPay

-VetPay payment solutions are designed to help the pet owners pay for expenses.
+VetPay payment solutions are designed to help pet owners pay for expenses.
 VetPay is about starting treatment now and paying for it over time.
 It is a unique online processing system that takes away the angst of form-filling and offers fast approvals.

 • Flexible payment options